webdevops/vagrant-docker-vm/documentation/INSTALL.md

 # Customize the vm.yml with your favorite editor
 vim vm.yml

+# Customize the Vagrantfile with your favorite editor
+vim Vagrantfile

 # Setup Docker environment (only linux and mac, only once)
 source provision/docker-init.sh